mongodb/docs-realm/source/includes/rql.rst

 to the current iterated object with the variable name passed to ``SUBQUERY()``.

-A subquery expression resolves to an array. {+client-database+} only supports the ``@count`` aggregate operator on this result.
+A subquery expression resolves to an array.
+Realm Database only supports the ``@count`` aggregate operator on this result.
 This allows you to count how many objects in the subquery input collection matched the predicate.